dcheng1248/pokegeek/README.md

 #### Non Functional
 1. This should be deployed via github pages

+### v1.0.2 (Search improvement)

+#### Functional
+1. The index homepage (pokemon-index component) allows users to search pokemon by name
+    - A list of autocomplete suggestions should be made as the user types
+    - When the user clicks on a suggestion, redirection to that pokemon occurs
+    - If a user hits enter or press the search icon, the pokemons are filtered so only the ones containing the search string are listed

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.